riffomonas/RR_R25_2014/research_plan.md

       numerous add-on tools, and integration with other packages (e.g. RStudio, XCode, etc.)

 * Learning outcomes:
-  * Explain what is meant by "literate" programming and its value in reproducible research
-  * Assess the strengths and weaknesses of various options for literate programming
+  * Describe the process and importance of documenting the evolution of an analysis pipeline
-  * Learn how to create a fully reproducible, automated, and documented analysis pipeline
+  * Create and maintain a repository for their project that results in documentation

 * Activities:
   * Case study 1: Describe a postdoc performing a statistical analysis in